NengLu/UW3_FreeSurf/LevelSetMethod/README.md

+### Level-set method
+The level set method \citep{Osher1988} is using the level set function (the sighed distance function) to tracing the material interface.
+It is generally build within the Eulerian framework and has been extended to the hybrid Eulerian‐Lagrangian framework as the Particle Level Set method \citep{Enright2002}.
+See details in comprehensive review \citep{Gibou2018}.
+There are serval applied cases of this method in the geodynamics community, such as modeling incompressible two-phase flow \citep{Sussman1994}, mantle plumes \citep{Gross2007}, gravitational instabilities \citep{Zlotnik2009}, and benchmarks with level set method \citep{Hillebrand2014}; modelling geophsyics flow with particle level set \citep{Samuel2010,Wu2023}; application in geodynamics codes \citep{Braun2008}.

 ### Level-set representation and equations

 $\Gamma$ denotes the interface that is to be associated and tracked with the level set function $\phi$, and $\Omega$ is a bounded region. $\phi$ is defined as the signed distance function to $\Gamma$: